hotwired/stimulus/handbook/04_managing_state.md

   }
 ```

-* We've filled in the missing pieces
-* Let's take a look at our final controller:
+We've filled in all the missing pieces now.
+Let's take a look at our final controller:

 ```js
 // src/controllers/slideshow_controller.js